Creative

 Story What-If Generator

-A story what-if generator produces provocative "what if" premises to spark fresh, high-concept story ideas.
-The what-if question is the seed of countless great stories — take a single strange premise, follow it honestly, and a whole world of consequences unfolds.
-This tool pairs an intriguing change to reality with a complicating twist, giving you premises rich enough to build a short story, novel, or campaign around.
-Generate a batch and pick the one that makes you immediately start asking "and then what?"
-It is ideal for novelists, screenwriters, and game masters chasing an original concept.
-The trick to using a what-if is to take it seriously: pick the premise, then think through who it affects, who exploits it, and what it costs — that disciplined follow-through is what turns a clever idea into a real story.
+A story what-if generator produces provocative premises — a strange change to reality paired with a complicating twist — to spark high-concept story ideas when you need a fresh start.
+The what-if question is the seed of countless great stories: take a single unsettling premise, follow it honestly, and a whole world of consequences unfolds.
+This tool pairs the inciting change with a built-in complication, so each result is rich enough to build a short story, novel, or campaign around rather than just a passing thought.
+Generate a batch and pick the one that makes you immediately ask "and then what?"
+The tool's only input is how many premises you want per run.
+Generate liberally — what-ifs are cheap to produce and expensive to ignore.
+Workflow tip: the trick to using a what-if is disciplined follow-through.
+Once you pick a premise, map out who benefits from it, who is destroyed by it, and who pretends nothing has changed.
+Those three types of people are the seeds of your main characters.

 How to use